Air quality and EU legislation

 Since the late 1970s, the European Union's (EU) policy has been to develop and drive appropriate measures to improve air quality throughout the EU.
 The control of emissions from mobile sources, improving fuel quality and promoting and integrating environmental protection requirements into the transport and energy sector are part of these aims.

 The main advising agency of the EU is the European Environment Agency (EEA).
-It came into force in late 1993, after the decision to locate the EEA in Copenhagen.
+It came into force in 1993, after the decision to locate the EEA in Copenhagen.
 Work started in earnest in 1994.
-The EEA's mandate is to help the community and member countries make informed decisions about improving the environment and integrating environmental considerations into economic policies, and to coordinate the European environment information and observation network (Eionet).
+The EEA's mandate is to help the community and member countries make informed decisions about improving the environment and integrating environmental considerations into economic policies and to coordinate the European environment information and observation network (Eionet).
 Eionet is a partnership network across member states involving approximately 1000 experts and more than 350 national institutions.
-The network supports the collection and organisation of data and the development and dissemination of information concerning Europe's environment.
+The network supports the collection and organization of data and the development and dissemination of information concerning Europe's environment.